Why Ethereum Needs Fairness Mechanisms that Do Not Depend on Participants' Altruism: Methodology

-As classifier \textup{\Circled{\RNum{5}}}, we distinguish blocks by the presence of XOF transactions and exclude any proposer whose block exhibits them.
-Builders and proposers leverage XOF transactions to extract MEV from users by strategically positioning their own transactions around users’ public transactions that are expected to move asset prices~\cite{daian_flash_2020}.
-We exclude proposers making use of XOF following the rationale in \Cref{sec:on_alt_mev}.
-Based on our manual inspection of observed XOF transactions, we consider the likelihood that a proposer includes their own XOF transaction without profit motives as negligible.
+Classifiers \textup{\Circled{\RNum{4}}} and \textup{\Circled{\RNum{5}}} examine XOF transactions, whose inclusion constitutes evidence of direct MEV extraction by the proposer (cf. \Cref{sec:on_alt_mev}).
+Private order flow has been shown to account for more than half of extractable MEV value~\cite{wang2025privateorderflows} and relies on private communication channels outside of Ethereum's intended transaction propagation model.
+Classifier \textup{\Circled{\RNum{4}}} excludes proposers whose blocks contain more than one transaction not visible in our dataset; manual inspection suggests that a single unobserved transaction per block is more likely a data artifact in the mempool dataset than genuine MEV-related behavior.
+The strict Classifier \textup{\Circled{\RNum{5}}} excludes any proposer with at least one XOF transaction, following the rationale of \Cref{sec:on_alt_mev} and yielding a tighter candidate set.

-\paragraph{Method \textup{\Circled{\RNum{5}}}:} To detect XOF, we examined the transactions included by the remaining proposers and checked whether they appear in the dataset of \cite{mempool_guru}.
+\textsc{Method \textup{\Circled{\RNum{4}}} and \textup{\Circled{\RNum{5}}}:} To detect XOF, we examine the transactions included in blocks proposed by the remaining proposers and check whether they appear in the dataset provided by \cite{mempool_guru}.
 This dataset contains all propagated transactions observed by at least one of four monitoring nodes.
-Transactions can therefore be divided into those present in the dataset and those absent, the latter most likely corresponding to XOF.
-Although it is unlikely that a proposer received a transaction that is unseen by all monitoring nodes, we still observe minor discrepancies when cross-checking our classification with an additional monitor (\href{https://etherscan.io/}{Etherscan}).
-To avoid substantially underestimating the share of altruistic proposers, we exclude only the identified proposer rather than the entire cluster.
-Without this underestimation, misclassifying a single altruistic proposer would lead to the exclusion of all altruistic proposers within the same cluster.\\
+Transactions can therefore be divided into those present in the dataset and those absent, the latter of which we attribute to XOF.
+While the dataset covers four monitoring nodes, cross-checking against an additional monitor (Etherscan~\cite{etherscan}) reveals minor discrepancies.
+To avoid underestimating the share of altruistic proposers, we exclude only the identified proposer rather than the entire cluster.

-Classifier \textup{\Circled{\RNum{6}}} distinguishes whether a block’s transaction ordering is verifiably content-independent (i.e., independent of execution data) and excludes proposers with blocks whose ordering cannot be explained by public transaction attributes.
-We argue that, in the absence of XOF transactions and under strictly content-independent ordering, proposers cannot reliably extract MEV.
-However, an exclusion caused by classifier \textup{\Circled{\RNum{6}}} does not imply non-altruism, as non-verifiable schemes, such as ordering by internal timestamps, may remain content-independent.
-Consequently, we exclude only proposers, not clusters, and treat all remaining proposers excluded by this classifier as potentially altruistic, even when their preference ordering is not transparent.